redhat-openstack/website/source/hardware/home-lab.html.md

 Several people have suggested Gen8 or N54L HP Proliant servers.

 *   Max RAM is 16GB (N54L)
-*   4 drive pays allow for lots of (potentially noisy) storage.
+*   4 drive bays allow for lots of (potentially noisy) storage.
 8 drive possible in 2.5".
 *   Start at about $180 (more if you want more RAM)

 <Category:Hardware>